rsharankumar/py_eda_model_building_template/readme.md

-This code wassubmitted for a Data Science Challenge
+This code was submitted for a Data Science Challenge
 <br />
 <br />
 About Dataset: